-Other Specify:' □ Other Specify:
+□ Other Specify:

-Performance Measure:

-FA - PM2 Number and percent of claims paid for participants who are eligible on the date the service was provided and where services were consistent with those in the service plans.
-Numerator =

-Number of claims paid for participants who were eligible on the date the service was provided and where services were consistent with those in service plans.
+Performance Measure: FA - PM2 Number and percent of claims paid for participants who are eligible on the date the service was provided and where services were consistent with those in the service plans.
+Numerator = Number of claims paid for participants who were eligible on the date the service was provided and where services were consistent with those in service plans.
 Denominator = Number of claims paid.

-Data Source (Select one) (Several options are listed in the on-line application): Other

-If 'Other' is selected, specify

-MMIS claims data; PCIS2; or LTSSMaryland data; QIO

-Responsible Party for Frequency of data Sampling Approach data collection/generation collection/generation: (check each that applies) (check each that applies) (check each that applies)
+If 'Other' is selected, Data Source (Select one) (Several options are listed in the on-line application): Other If 'Other' is selected, specify MMIS claims data; Po CIS2; LTSS Maryland dat a; QIO Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation : (check each that applies) Sampling Approach (check each that applies)

+\square Weekly

+□100% Review

+X State Medicaid

+Agency

-X State Medicaid Agency □ Weekly □100% Review X Operating Agency □ Monthly X Less than 100% Review □ Sub-State Entity □Quarterly X Representative Sample; Confidence Interval =95% X Other Specify: Utilization Review OIO Contractor □Annually 95% +/-5% X Continuously and Ongoing □ Stratified: Describe Group: □Other Specify:' □ Other Specify:
+X Operating Agency □ Monthly X Less than 100% Review □ Sub-State Entity □Quarterly X Representative Sample; Confidence Interval =95% X Other Specify: QIO Contractor □Annually 95% +/-5% X Continuously and Ongoing □ Stratified: Describe Group: □Other Specify:' □ Other Specify: